OpenSmallworld/nv-tilecacher/README.md

 ## Configuration

-The client uses a file containing a JSON description of what area requests should be made for.
+The client uses a file containing a JSON description of what area requests should be made for (which is referred to using the '-c' command line argument).
 The format of the file is something like this:

 ```json
 {